Heerlijkheid

-A heerlijkheid (a Dutch word; pl. heerlijkheden; also called heerschap; Latin: Dominium) was a landed estate that served as the lowest administrative and judicial unit in rural areas in the Dutch-speaking Low Countries before 1800.
+A heerlijkheid (a Dutch word; pl. heerlijkheden; also called heerschap; Latin: Dominium; English: manor, seigniory and lordship; German: Herrschaft) was a landed estate that served as the lowest administrative and judicial unit in rural areas in the Dutch-speaking Low Countries before 1800.
 It originated as a unit of lordship under the feudal system during the Middle Ages.
-The English equivalents are manor, seigniory and lordship.
-The German equivalent is Herrschaft.
-The heerlijkheid system was the Dutch version of manorialism that prevailed in the Low Countries and was the precursor to the modern municipality system in the Netherlands and Flemish Belgium.
+The heerlijkheid system was the Dutch version of manorialism, that prevailed in the Low Countries and was the precursor to the modern municipality system in the Netherlands and Flemish Belgium.